 In 1902, Vaude and his family moved to Australia, settling in WA.
-Vaude worked as a labourer, while he pursued his stage career in his spare time.
+Vaude worked during the day as a labourer, while he pursued his stage career after hours.

 Later he moved east, and after World War I established himself as a comedian in Victoria.
-Touring extensively, Vaude played a lot of regional venues and often appeared as part of a double act.
+Touring extensively, Vaude played regional venues and often appeared as part of a double act.
 His stage persona was manic, lending his sketches and comedy songs a livewire energy.

 3DB initially hired him to liven up their advertising, where his enthusiastic presence quickly endeared him to the audience.

-To head up the cricket coverage in 1930, Vaude was paired with Renn Millar, an established radio personality who would serve as the straight man.
-Vaude and Millar would MC, a panel of cricket experts would provide the commentary based on the telegrams arriving from England.
+To head up the cricket coverage in 1930, Vaude was paired with Renn Millar, an established radio personality who would serve as a straight man.
+These two would host, a panel of cricket experts would provide the commentary based on the telegrams arriving from England.

 Vaude and Millar would interject periodically, and break up the cricket with jokes, banter and music.
-Some of Vaude’s comic ideas were unusual, for a sports broadcast.
+Some of Vaude’s comic ideas were unusual.

-A large doll was installed in the studio, dubbed ‘Ricketty Kate’, with wild red hair and eyes that could be illuminated.
+A large doll was installed in the studio.
+Dubbed ‘Ricketty Kate’, this was an odd looking artefact, with wild red hair and eyes that could be illuminated.

 If Vaude and Millar were performing, and something dramatic occurred in the cricket, the dolls eyes would flash to alert them.
 They would then break into a short nonsense song, to let the listeners know something important was happening:

 The walls of the studio seemed to reverberate with the din of Charlie Vaude.